Jessie Barnett-Cox (Pupil)

 James Anson-Holland

-Before transferring to the English Bar, James practiced law in New Zealand and the Cayman Islands.
-He has particular experience with private client, insolvency, and commercial disputes that often have a cross-border element.
-As a result, he has undertaken extensive trial and appellate work beyond his year of call and has acted (both led and […]
+Before transferring to the English Bar, James practiced law in New Zealand and in the Cayman Islands.
+As a result, he has extensive trial and appellate experience beyond his year of call and has acted (both led and unled) in cases at various levels, including being led in the Judicial Committee of the Privy Council […]